 Here in Philadelphia, Rabbi Wohlberg has served on the Rabbinical Assembly’s regional Executive Committee and on the national Nominations Committee.
 He is a past co-chair of the Kehillah of Bux-Mont Programming Committee and has completed a year-long rabbinic enrichment program offered by Synagogues: Transformation and Renewal – STAR Rabbis: From Good to Great funded by the Lasko Family Foundation of Philadelphia.

-Sam Hollander, Assistant Rabbi
+Sam Hollander, Associate Rabbi

 Rabbi Sam Hollander joined the Temple Sinai family in July 2019.
 He was ordained at the Jewish Theological Seminary in New York City in May 2019, where he also received a Masters in Jewish Education from the William Davidson School of Education.
 During his studies at JTS, Rabbi Hollander served as rabbinic intern at the Glen Rock Jewish Center (Glen Rock, NJ), Congregation Beth El (South Orange, NJ), and Temple Sholom (Greenwich, CT).
 For two years, he worked as the youth and family program director at Ansche Chesed (New York City).
 Additionally, Rabbi Hollander was a hospital chaplain intern at New York-Presbyterian Weill Cornell Medical Center.